kiboschool/course-frontend-web-dev/src/lessons/jwt-and-react/protected-routes.md

 In single-page applications, certain routes should **only** be accessible to users who are authenticated (logged in), and these are called protected routes.

-That means, in a React app, we will have some routes that will be only available to logged in users.
+That means, in a React app, we will have some routes that will be only available to logged-in users.
 (Like a profile detail page).
 The routing would look like this:

 ```jsx
 <BrowserRouter>